HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/hcl_dx_extensions/index.md

 - **Push Theme**

     This triggers the [DXClient Livesync Push Theme](../dxclient/dxclient_artifact_types/livesync.md#livesync-push-theme) for the selected theme.
 It starts a watching process for the files under that folder and pushes the subsequent changes into the server.
-This will push the theme to the server but not register it.
+This action pushes the theme to the server but it does not register the new theme.

     ![Pushing Theme](../../../images/hcl-dx-extensions-pushing.gif)